 Prior to my trip down to Savannah last month, I’d only ever passed through for a brief stop to cool down with ice cream at Leopold’s.
 It’s one of the city’s most famous—not to mention, delicious—institutions, and while it’s an obvious part of the whole “tourist experience,” it’s one tourist attraction you definitely shouldn’t miss, sweet tooth or not.
-(The restaurant sells lunch and other savory items, though you’d be crazy not to sample the ice cream.)
+The restaurant sells lunch and other savory items, though you’d be crazy not to sample the ice cream when at Leopold’s.

 “There were very strong memories when I first got here,” Mary recalls.
 “People would say, ‘oh my gosh, Leopold’s ice cream!’ and they’d go into the flavors and things, and I thought how neat is that.
 I’m someone who loves oral history, and the soda shoppe is part of American tradition.”